 Our goal is to help anyone struggling with mental health gain access to services through grants to help them pay for services.
-We are there to help those who do not have health insurance, are under-insured, do not have mental health coverage and having high deductibles preventing them from receiving the needed services.
-Our hope is to help them learn to deal with life’s adventures in a healthy way, before their reach the crisis state.
+We are there to help those who do not have health insurance, are under-insured, do not have mental health coverage or have high deductibles preventing them from receiving the needed services.
+Our hope is to help them learn to deal with life’s adventures in a healthy way, before they reach the crisis state.

 Applications for grants are available on our website, Bucketsoflove.net.
 Our phone number is 1 (406) 272-5522.
 We are also on Facebook and Instagram.

-If you have depression, suicidal thoughts or any other mental health issues, please don’t be afraid or ashamed to ask for help.
+If you have depression, suicidal thoughts or any other mental health concerns, please don’t be afraid or ashamed to ask for help.
 We need you here with us!

 Married to Jakob with three kids, Riley 18, Olivia 16, and Gharett 14